hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-delta-deployment.md

 > 💡If your sfdx-hardis installation is from before 4.10.0, you might need to update your CI/CD workflows
 >
 > Check updated versions in [sfdx-hardis sources](https://github.com/hardisgroupcom/sfdx-hardis/tree/main/defaults/ci)

+It is recommended to use opinionated default sfdx-hardis delta deployment configuration, but if you want to tweak the config you can use the following variables:

+### Advanced

+- USE_DELTA_DEPLOYMENT_AFTER_MERGE
+  - By default, after a merge sfdx-hardis will try to use [QuickDeploy](salesforce-ci-cd-setup-integrations-home.md#git-providers).
+If not available, it will perform a full deployment.
+If you want to use a delta deployment anyway, define `USE_DELTA_DEPLOYMENT_AFTER_MERGE=true`

+- ALWAYS_ENABLE_DELTA_DEPLOYMENT
+  - By default, delta deployment is allowed only from minor to major branches.
+You can force it for PR/MRs between major branches by defining variable `ALWAYS_ENABLE_DELTA_DEPLOYMENT=true`